iteratec/OpenSpeedMonitor/README.md

 ![OsmDetailAnalysis](https://github.com/IteraSpeed/OpenSpeedMonitor/wiki/images/osm_v4_detailanalysis.jpg)

-These sort of analysis can be of great benefit detecting thirdparty libraries that slow down your site!
+These sort of analysis can be of great benefit detecting third party libraries that slow down your site!

 OsmDetailAnalysis is open source and licensed under same licence as OpenSpeedMonitor.